 In the same study suggesting that MCTs can act as thermogenics (fat burners), researchers also discovered that they might help prevent the development of metabolic syndrome, the name given to a cluster of disorders that greatly increase the risk of heart disease.
 This effect may be partly due to the anti-inflammatory properties of MCT oil.

 3. Gut function

 Healthy fats, like MCT oil, may support the gut microbiome and encourage your digestive system to properly absorb vitamins and minerals from food.
-At least one animal study has found that MCTs can help to improve bacterial gut health, performance, growth, and digestion of nutrients.
-However, no human studies have confirmed this yet.
+At least one study has found that MCTs can help to improve bacterial gut health and metabolic health.

 Researchers reviewed the use of MCT oil in an article in Practical Gastroenterology in early 2017 and concluded that MCT oils could aid digestion because of their easy absorption.
 They found the effect in the case of people with certain gastrointestinal disorders which generally inhibit the proper metabolizing of significant amounts of calories.